ansible/community-docs/test_pr_quick_start_guide.rst

 This guide describes all steps needed to test another author's pull request (hereinafter ``PR``).

+It can be useful, for example, for reviewers and issue authors when they want to check if a PR fixes the reported bug.

 .. contents:: Topics

 Prepare your environment